Ferza17/Ferza17/Readme.md

 <!-- Talking about you -->
 **About Me:**

-- I am currently working as a Business Owner and Software Engineer.
+- I am currently working as a Business Owner @Onrus and Software Engineer @Peruri.
 - I’m looking to collaborate on anything!
 - Ask me about anything, and I am happy to help.
 - Fun-Fact: I was a Network Engineer before becoming a software engineer.